carlosbort/carlosbort.github.io/_posts/posts/2020-11-30-MDS_Funtamentals_of_MachineLearning.md

 category: Post
 ---

 This year I debuted as a teacher in the [Data Science & Big Data Analytics - MDS+](https://thevalley.es/formacion/master-data-science-big-data-analytics) at [The Valley Business School](https://thevalley.es).
-A master's degree that aims to teach practical Data Capabilities and Strategy, for today's data practitioners. *Fundamentals of Machine Learning*
+A master's degree that aims to teach practical Data Capabilities and Strategy, for today's data practitioners.

-The objective of the session is for the students to understand how a Machine Learning algorithm works and how to approximate a real problem from their company.
+The objective of the session (*Fundamentals of Machine Learning*) is for the students to understand how a Machine Learning algorithm works and how to approximate a real problem from their company.
 In addition, context will be given on the subject and the process that data modeling follows.If I have to summary the class in four things, they are:

 <h3>1.
 Machine Learning definition and context </h3>